Legend94rz/fasttorch/readme.md

           validation_set=val_loader, verbose=True)
     ```

-2. Under distributed training scenario, the params `training_set` and `validation_set` in the `fit` function only support offical `DataLoader` instance now.
+2. Under distributed training scenario, the params `training_set` and `validation_set` in the `fit` function
+   only support offical `DataLoader` instance now.
    Ensure they have set `sampler` properly.
    Users needn't call `sampler.set_epoch` at every epoch beginning, FastTorch will do that for you.

 ## For more complex module

-Overwrite `Learner.forward`, `Learner.compute_loss`, and `Learner.compute_metric` respectively
+Overwrite `Learner.forward`, `Learner.compute_losses`, and `Learner.compute_metric` respectively
 to custom the data flow.